gengo/memsource-wrap/README.rst

     import memsource

-    m = memsource.Memsource('your user ame', 'your password') print(m.client.create('test client'))
+    m = memsource.Memsource('your user name', 'your password') print(m.client.create('test client'))
     # will return id of the client